 We believe that part of the reason they eat this way when we care for them is because their routines are off.
 Their usual “triggers” such as their owners coming home from work do not occur so they eat when they are naturally hungry.

 Another factor to keep in mind is that most dogs would love to be out exercising for most of the day just like wolves.

 Most dogs would prefer to work for and earn their food.
-I’m not saying this is always convenient for the humans.
-I don’t always walk my dog before he eats.
+We’re not saying this is always convenient for the humans.
 It’s just something to consider.
 After all, most of us would prefer to work for and earn what we own rather than have everything handed to us.

 Will my dog throw up if he eats one large meal?

 Lindsay’s dog Ace was one of those big-chested dogs with a small waist.
 She always had Ace lie down even after drinking water or he would throw up!